MrBlu3Sky57/LogisticRegression/README.md

 ## P2
 My second model implemented One Versus Rest logistic regression.
 This is just repeated application of Binary logistic regression so a lot of the details from part 1 carried over.
 The main changes were for efficiency, as I used the MNIST digit dataset for this part which is quite large and so I had to employ stochastic methods to make the training process feasible.
 Despite my optimizations the model was still quite slow, but it ended up with a 85% accuracy which is a decent benchmark.
 I decided not to spend time optimizing the model further as it is basically a cruder version of the model employed in part 3, which I will spend more time working on.

+## P3
+My third model implemented multinomial logistic regression, and was meant as an extension of part 2.
+I made changes to how I approached the optimization process for efficiency reasons, however the sheer size of the MNIST dataset combined with the fact that I was only using Numpy for my implementation made me run into a wall.
+My training loop would take an unreasonable amount of time, so I decided to use two smaller datasets instead.
+First I used the Iris dataset as a toy dataset to make sure my model worked correctly then used the pen digits dataset for actual model building.
+This dataset was still reasonably large but tractable for my model.
+I ended up with a 92% accuracy on my model which I was quite happy with, as sci-kit learn logistic regression performs worse on the same dataset.

+## Takeaways
+I learned a lot from this project.
+I did not have too much difficulty with the actual model building process, but I learned a lot of lessons about optimizing Numpy BLAS calls and reducing the computational cost of matrix based operations.
+For this project I was able to manage and build models with a solid performance but I think that I also realized why most people use PyTorch or TensorFlow instead of pure Numpy.
+When I begin to implement more complicated models I think I will make the switch as the tradeoff between lower level understanding and performance is no longer worthwhile.

+## License
+This project is licensed under the [MIT License](LICENSE).